Red Hot Chili Peppers: 2019–2023: Frusciante's second return, Unlimited Love, and Return of the Dream Canteen

-2024–present: Upcoming fourteenth album
+2024–present: Upcoming fourteenth album and documentary

 In April 2024, Chad Smith said that the Chili Peppers would take a break following their 2024 tour dates, and would start writing their next album in 2025.
 For the closing ceremony of the 2024 Paris Olympics on August 11, the Chili Peppers provided a performance of "Can't Stop" ("Eddie" was performed during a post-Olympics special on NBC) in Long Beach, California, representing Los Angeles, where the 2028 Summer Olympics will be held.
 On January 30, 2025, the Red Hot Chili Peppers performed at the FireAid benefit concert at the Kia Forum.
-The Chili Peppers appeared as marionettes in an episode of the Netflix animated series Love, Death & Robots directed by David Fincher, which aired on May 15.
+The band appeared as marionettes in an episode of the Netflix animated series Love, Death & Robots, directed by David Fincher, which aired on May 15.

-On May 16, 2025, it was reported by Deadline that a documentary on the band's formative years was being secretly screened at the Cannes Film Festival and was looking for select buyers in both New York and Los Angeles.
-A festival premiere for the film will be planned for either fall 2025 or early 2026.
-The documentary, which is being co-produced by Hillel Slovak's brother James, will center on the deep childhood bond between Anthony Kiedis, Flea and Hillel Slovak and features various interviews from current and past band members.
+On May 16, 2025, it was reported by Deadline that a documentary on the band's formative years was being secretly screened at the Cannes Film Festival, and was looking for select buyers in both New York and Los Angeles.
+The documentary, co-produced by Hillel Slovak's brother James, will reportedly center on the childhood bond between Kiedis, Flea and Slovak, will feature interviews from current and former band members.
+Netflix is scheduled to release the documentary, The Rise of the Red Hot Chili Peppers: Our Brother, Hillel, about Slovak and the impact he had on their early years and career.
+On January 31, 2026, the band said they appeared in the documentary "out of love and respect for Hillel" but that it was not a band documentary.

-During a July 24, 2025 interview, Flea confirmed that the band was starting to write new music for their fourteenth album.
-Anthony Kiedis in an October 2025 interview on the band's SiriusXM "Whole Lotta Red Hot" channel discussed the current status of the band's next album saying "We weren't supposed to be thinking about making new music yet, according to business people.
-But every now and then, you don't care about what you're supposed to be doing, and you hear something in your head, and you make a call to a friend."
-Kiedis also said that Frusciante seemed to be very inspired creatively: "I feel like the flame has been lit in John early on in the cycle.
-The new wet sands are out there, starting to form."
+In July 24, 2025, interview, Flea confirmed that the Chili Peppers were working on new music.
+He released his debut solo album, Honora, in March 2026.
+On May 9, 2026, it was announced that the Chili Peppers had sold their music catalog for $300 million to Warner Music Group.
+In an interview with GQ published in August, Kiedis said the Chili Peppers planned to reunite soon: "We're going to be just as creatively potent as we were in the '80s when we first met ...
+They're still curious and fascinated and want to be better and want to write better songs.
+I'm proud we didn't get lame and bored and meaningless."
+The Chili Peppers are due to perform on 17 October, 2026, at a benefit show at the Hollywood Palladium to celebrate the 25th anniversary of the Silverlake Conservatory of Music.